MarkusHumetus/Hackathon_Talent_Squad/README.md

 2. Exploratory Data Analysis.
 3. Screening classification by machine Learning.
 4. Tunning of hyperparameters to optimize the chosen model.
-5. Predict the status for the test data set (supplied without label).
+5. Predict the status for the test data set (supplied without label) with the optimised model.

 ## Tools